ali-pahlevani/Mobile_Robot_URDF_Maker/README.md

         Using these nodes, everyone would be able to **test** the performance of the final URDF file (**visual check** + **testing the joints**)
         - **rviz:** containing only one *rviz2 config file* (**rviz_test.rviz**).
 This is the rviz2 config file that is loaded into the discussed launch file.

-    - In order to run the launch file, you can run the following line in your terminal:
+    - In order to run the launch file, you can run the following line in your **terminal**:

 ```bash
     ros2 launch mobRobURDF_launch urdf_test.launch.py